In this guide I explain how to recover personal files from a broken laptop. I assume the hard drive is still in good working order.

 Install your IDE or SATA hard drive into the enclosure.

-Connect the external USB enclosure to any working computer (laptop or desktop).
+Connect the external USB enclosure to any working computer.

 If there is no problem with the hard drive, it should be detected by the computer automatically.
 The external hard dive will pop up in My Computer.